-This Fund invests in a combination of equity and fixed-income securities, which subjects the Fund to market risk.
-This combination subjects the Fund to a variety of risks inherent in both types of investments, including credit risk, equity investment risk, fixed income investment risk, interest rate risk, and prepayment risk.
+This Fund has exposure to equity securities, which subjects the Fund to equity investment risk and market risk, and which are more volatile than other types of investments, such as fixed-income investments.
 Since the Fund invests outside of Canada, it is subject to foreign investment risk and foreign currency risk.
-These and other risks are described starting on page 36.
+These and other risks are described starting on page 45.
 The following table shows which risks apply to this Fund: